MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Brow Lift Surgery Outcomes

-Brow lifting is a common procedure due to the general outcome of results Here are some reasons why patients decide to undergo brow lift:
+Brow Lifting is a common procedure.
+Here are some reasons why patients decide to undergo Brow Lift Surgery:

-• Long-lasting results – expect a forehead lift to last 10-12 years.
-This is what makes a surgical brow lift an excellent alternative to anti-wrinkle injections lift
+• Long-lasting results – expect a Forehead Lift to last 10-12 years.
+This is what makes a surgical Brow Lift a possible alternative to non-surgical anti-wrinkle treatments.
+However, be mindful that results vary

 • Addresses specific facial features